Girlfriends (American TV series): Broadcast history

 The series debuted on UPN on Monday September 11, 2000.
 After airing for several years on the network at 9:00/8:00c on Mondays, The CW moved Girlfriends to Sundays at 8:00/7:00c.
 After this, the ratings plummeted.
-On October 9, 2006, Girlfriends, along with The CW's other African-American programs, moved back to Mondays.
+On October 9, 2006, Girlfriends, along with The CW's other black-aimed programs, moved back to Mondays.
 At this point, Girlfriends returned to its original time slot.

 Due to the 2007–08 Writers Guild of America strike, the last episodes produced aired on February 11, 2008.
 The CW had announced plans to move the series to Sunday nights.
-However, it was later announced on February 13, 2008 that the series was cancelled after eight seasons and a proper series finale would not be produced.
+However, it was later announced on February 13, 2008, that the series was cancelled after eight seasons and a proper series finale would not be produced.
 A representative from The CW stated that the network was going to cancel the series due to low ratings and that it would have been too expensive to re-enter production.

 A retrospective episode was in development to conclude the series, but was later scrapped.
 The CW had offered the actors only half of their usual episodic salary to take part, and the actors collectively turned the offer down.